ajaykrishna2810/SmartGridStability/README.md

 # OurAwesomeTeamProject
-A collaborative project on studying and modeling the effect of various variables on carbon footprint by using a data-driven machine-learning framework.
+A collaborative project on studying and modeling the effect of various parameters and variables on the stability of a smart power network by using a data-driven machine-learning framework.

 Project steps